dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_topologies.rst

 .. [#]
-    Manufacturing variations and the need to prepare the QPU to operate at cryogenic temperatures in a low–magnetic field environment limits the yield.
+    Manufacturing variations and the need to prepare the QPU to operate at cryogenic temperatures in a low-magnetic field environment limits the yield.
     These variations are minimized through an extensive calibration process that attempts to bring all of these analog devices into a consistent parametric regime.